Glass Art Chandelier by Claudia Phipps x Shopkit

 During construction of the finished chandelier the power cables for the centrally located LED spotlights were fed through the hollow suspension rods and the lights themselves were then mounted at the base of some of the rods that hold Claudia’s beautiful glass discs to the spheres.

 The different elements came together perfectly in the finished chandelier creating a wonderfully bold and majestic addition to the school’s interior.

-If you would like more information about the glass art chandelier project shown here or if you have a future custom project that you think we might be able to help you with – please do call our Design Team on 01923 818282, email us on: firstname.lastname@example.org or fill out the form below.
+If you would like more information about the glass art chandelier project shown here or if you have a future custom project that you think we might be able to help you with – please do call our Design Team on 01923 818282, email us on: firstname.lastname@example.org.